tethysplatform/tethys/docs/installation/production/configuration/basic/supervisor.rst

 Create the log file in the location where supervisor expects it to be (see last item in 2.2).

-1. Create a directory and file for Daphne/Django to write the Tethys Platform logs:
+1. Create a directory and file for Daphne/Django to write the Tethys Portal logs:

     .. code-block:: bash